visual-layer/visuallayer/README.md

 + Outliers.
 + Dark/Bright/Blurry images.

+In for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

 ## Why?

 Computer vision is an exciting and rapidly advancing field, with new techniques and models emerging all the time.